ruslanmv/ruslanmv.github.io/_posts/2022-08-28-Diffusion-Models-in-Machine-Learning.md

 A crucial aspect of image generation is conditioning the sampling process to manipulate the generated samples.
 Here, this is also referred to as guided diffusion.
 There have even been methods that incorporate image embeddings into the diffusion in order to guide the generation.

-Mathematically, guidance refers to conditioning a prior data distribution $$p(x)$$ with a condition $$y$$, i.e. the class label or an image/text embedding, resulting in $$p(x|y)$$.
+Mathematically, guidance refers to conditioning a prior data distribution $$p(x)$$ with a condition $$y$$, i.e. the class label or an image/text embedding, resulting in p(x|y).

 To turn a diffusion model $$p_\theta$$ into a conditional diffusion model, we can add conditioning information $$y$$ at each diffusion step.

 $$p_\theta(x_{0:T} \vert y) = p_\theta(x_T) \prod^T_{t=1} p_\theta(x_{t-1} \vert x_t, y)$$

 The fact that the conditioning is being seen at each timestep may be a good justification for the excellent samples from a text prompt.
 In general, guided diffusion models aim to learn

  $$\nabla \log p_\theta(x_t \vert y)$$.